 The model we used was introduced by Hedlund et al., (2022); for the present analysis, we have re-implemented it in Python (Jehn and Gajewski, 2024) (https://github.com/allfed/pytradeshifts).
 The global trade network is described as a weighted directed graph with the countries as nodes and trade volumes between two countries as the weight of the edges connecting the nodes.
+In the model, we accounted for re-exports to represent point-of-origin-to-point-of-destination trade movements, meaning that the resulting data only contain the direct trade between countries without intermediaries (more information about this is in the Section 2.2 of the supplement and in Hedlund et al. (2022).
+The model determines post-catastrophe trade by applying country-specific yield changes directly to export volumes.
+For example, if a country experiences a 30% yield reduction, all its exports decrease proportionally - by 30%.
+We do not introduce new connections, though trade connections can become 0 if the yield is reduced by 100%.
 Compared to the original model, we have added the option to remove countries from the analysis to simulate an overall inability to take part in trade (e.g. due to destruction after a nuclear war).
 Other additional functionality is described in the Supplement (Section 1).